pboysen/pboysen.github.io/README.md

 # prosemirror-widgets
-A collection of widgets for use in the ProseMirror Editor
+A collection of widgets for use in the ProseMirror Editor [View Demo](https://pboysen.github.io)

 In [ThinkSpace](http://www.thinkspace.org),
 faculty use CKEditor to build content in multiple pages called phases which are